-For the study the 1FC, 7FC and 6NC test have been considered, called in accordance with [3] and [4].
+For the study the steady state condition of the 1FC, 7FC and 6NC tests have been considered, called in accordance with [3] and [4].
 Different quantities have been compared, adopting different turbulence models and validating them against experimental results when available.
-Two main instrumented test sections in Circe are considered: Section 1 placed 15 mm upstream the middle section of the middle grid and Section 3 positioned 50 mm upstream the middle plane of the upper grid and 15 mm upstream the end of the pin active length.
+Two main instrumented test sections in CIRCE are considered (Figure 1): Section 1 placed 15 mm upstream the middle section of the middle grid and Section 3 positioned 50 mm upstream the middle plane of the upper grid and 15 mm upstream the end of the pin active length.
 Here the central subchannel pin temperature has been evaluated and adopted for computing the experimental Nusselt number, together with the section bulk temperature, retrieved from an energy balance involving the measured inlet and outlet of the active length temperature.

+Figure 1- FPS 3D sketch and instrumented sections [4]

-A grid independence study at the higher mass flow rate condition has been carried out to ensure a low effect of the discretization procedure.
+A grid independence study at the higher mass flow rate condition has been carried out to ensure a limited effect of the discretization error.

 The Nusselt number and pin temperature analysis show good prediction capability for all the considered turbulence models with small difference between two equation models and negligible variation adopting the BSL RSM.
-Slightly better performances have been found for the SST k-ω, which never exit from the error bar of the experimental results.
+Slightly better performances have been found for the SST k-ω, which never exits from the error bar of the experimental results.

 The first computational cost reduction method is based on the high y+ approach at the wall: this choice reduces the mesh requirement at the boundary layer while committing the gradient prediction at the wall function, pre-build flow gradient that the code implements when the y+ is higher than 30 [5].

-In this work a y+ higher than 30 has been ensured in the entire domain and the application of the previously cited turbulence model has been compared with experimental and low y+ results for the 1FC test.
+In this work, a y+ higher than 30 has been ensured in the entire domain and the application of the previously cited turbulence model has been compared with experimental and low y+ results for the 1FC test.
 The mesh reduction goes from 6.38M of cell with low y+ approach to 1.69M with high y+ approach.

 TABLE 1.
 TEMPERATURE AND NUSSELT NUMBER COMPARISON BETWEEN EXPERIMENTAL DATA AND SIMULATION WITH DIFFERENT TURBULENCE MODEL AND WALL TREATMENT